 Brian Stacy Holmes.
 Mr. Holmes has owned and served as President of Holmes II Excavation, Inc., a privately owned construction company, since 1992.
-Mr. Holmes has also owned and served as managing member of Holmes Properties, LLC, a real estate investment company, since 1999, and as owner and managing member of Salt Creek Land Company, LLC, a real estate investment company, since 2001.
-Mr. Holmes is currently part owner and member of TLC, LLC, a real estate investment company, which he has owned since 2010.
+Mr. Holmes has also owned and served as managing member of Holmes Properties, LLC, a real estate investment company, since 1999, and as owner and managing member of Salt Creek Land Company, LLC, a real estate investment company, which he has owned since 2010.
 Mr. Holmes' experience and expertise in management and business operations are among his qualifications to serve as a member of our board.